tiebex/OFOF1-Bubblebox-Hybrid-Insert/README.md

 Intented for FDM printing, Adjust scaling as needed.
+Print with the circular side facing down on the build plate.

 Links to the original designs: